-Some tools sell a low monthly starting price, but limit minutes, channels, or automations.
-Other vendors bundle scheduling, CRM sync, bilingual coverage, or live human backup, which changes the real cost fast.
+In practice, cost depends on what is actually included — automation depth, scheduling, CRM sync, or human backup — and what work the system is replacing.
 If you compare only the sticker price, you can end up picking the wrong system for your business.

 This guide breaks down what businesses are really paying for an AI receptionist in 2026, what affects the final bill, and when AI is cheaper than a virtual or in-house receptionist.